rmt0009alu/FAT/README.md

 ### Get Started

-Ready to take control of your finances?
+ - Ready to take control of your finances?
 [Visit FAT now](http://takeiteasy.pythonanywhere.com/).

 ### Documentation

-Do you want to know more about the sources?
+ - Do you want to know more about the sources?
 [Read The Docs](https://fat.readthedocs.io/es/latest/).

 ---

-**Note**: To access the full functionality of FAT, please visit the live website linked above.
+**Note**: To access the full functionality of FAT, use the source of this repository.